tlaze/My-Portfolio/README.md

 # Description

-Webpage created using HTML, and Advanced CSS technologies to display information a bio, images, and previous projects that I have created.
+Webpage created using HTML, and Advanced CSS technologies to display a bio, images, and previous projects that I have created.

 ##  Screenshot